mokuda2/senioryearreflection/_posts/2023-04-07-Hollow-Space.md

 “Any celebrity crushes you’ve had?” he asked.

 “No, I don’t really know celebrities.”
 It was kind of true.
-I didn’t khave any celebrity “crushes.”
+I didn’t have any celebrity “crushes.”
 I honestly didn’t know what that meant.
 Someone I obsessively thought about?
 No, I didn’t have that kind of Disease.

 Gyuna and Christian kind of gave each other a look like I did or said something wrong.
 “You know _Howl’s Moving Castle_, right?”
 Gyuna asked.
 “Would you date Sophie?”